tpetricek/tomasp.net/source/blog/2019/software-engineering.md

 ## 3. Is this still Software Engineering?

-You might be wondering if what I'm advocating as _Software Engineering_ in this blog post is still computer science, or whether I'm saying that we should replace "normal" Software Engineering course with something more akin to history and philosophy of software engineering.
+You might be wondering if what I'm advocating as _Software Engineering_ in this blog post is still computer science, or whether I'm saying that we should replace "normal" Software Engineering courses with something more akin to history and philosophy of software engineering.

-Historically, software engineering is following the tradition of the data processing industry which has never quite became the same thing as computer science.
-This is also apparent in the present-day debates whether programming job interviews should involve computer science questions (say, the $O$ notation).
+Historically, software engineering is following the tradition of the data processing industry which has never quite become the same thing as computer science.
+This is also apparent in the present-day debates about whether programming job interviews should involve computer science questions (say, the $O$ notation).
 If we are teaching Software Engineering, we need to expand our focus and also our methods, because a good Software Engineering course will need to be different.